kelvinc6/profcheck/README.md

 # ProfCheck

-An extension that displays Rate My Professors' information in tooltips for teachers on UBC's course explorer.
+An extension that displays information from Rate My Professors for teachers using tooltips in UBC's course explorer.

-This extension is fast and up-to-date, as it queries the Rate My Professors' API.
+This extension is fast and up-to-date, as it uses the Rate My Professors' API.

 Supported schools:

 - University of British Columbia (Vancouver & Okanagan)

+NOTE: Search is performed on the teacher's **last name** as the API does not support fuzzy searching.

 Built with [Tippy.js](https://atomiks.github.io/tippyjs/)